-Many contradictory constraints need to be overcome while migrating data under the above scenarios and fidelity levels.
+Many different constraints need to be overcome while migrating data under the above scenarios and fidelity levels.
 While each migration scenario is unique, we can always learn from the commonly occurring problems and recurring solutions to those.
-These reusable solutions can be formulated as a set of technology and implementation independent \textit{patterns}.
-Patterns demonstrate techniques and strategies to meet the typical and specific requirements of a BC migration project while minimizing risk and cost.
+These reusable solutions can be formulated as a set of technology and implementation-independent \textit{patterns}.
+Patterns demonstrate techniques and strategies to meet the requirements of a blockchain migration project while minimizing risk and cost.